Backpacking the Gila Wilderness - a 55 Mile Loop

 There is a $5.00 fee to enter the Gila Cliff Dwellings, as they are a National Monument.
 A short 1-mile loop connects most of the dwellings and it’s a relatively short hike, well worth both the money and the time.

 No food is allowed in the ruins and this rule is heavily enforced.
-Pack rats will dig holes beneath the structures which cause faster erosion.
+The food attracts pack rats which dig holes beneath the structures and causes them to deteriorate even faster.
 Just remember to leave the food in the car before going exploring.

 Maps and Permits

 Because it’s a wilderness area, infrastructure doesn’t exist along the trail.
-There is no visitor center providing maps, the few signs that do exist are not maintained and will not be helpful when in the backcountry.
+There is no visitor center providing maps, the few signs that do exist are not maintained and will not be helpful.

 No permit regulations exist for the hike.
 You are free to camp where you want.
 The entire wilderness area is ripe for exploration and you can really have fun deciding which paths to take.